I know how you are feeling right now; deciding where to stay in Tokyo for the first time can be a little intimidating.

 Budget > Tokyo Ginza Bay Hotel

 Located just 8 minutes walking from JR Shinbash station, this shared hotel is a great option for travellers on a budget who want to stay at one of the most exclusive areas of Tokyo.
 Cleaned, shared bathroom featuring all the facilities, including slippers and free toiletries.
+Check the latest price.

 I hope that this short guide helps you finding the right places where to stay in Tokyo.
 Let it surprise and inspire you through the charm of its quiet and organised urban jungle.